Stratio/crossdata/doc/src/site/sphinx/Logical-Workflows-Explained.rst

 --------------

 The *PartialResults* operator specifies a source of rows to be used for further processing.
-As an example, imagine a user trying to perform a *Join* between two datastore: d1 and d2; each of them accessible with a connector c1 and c2 respectively.
-If non of the connectors (c1 and c2) is able to directly perform a *Join* between tables in d1 and d2, but one of them supports joins with partial results the query will be solved in the following steps.
+As an example, imagine a user trying to perform a *Join* between two datastores: d1 and d2; each of them accessible with a connector c1 and c2 respectively.
+If none of the connectors (c1 and c2) is able to directly perform a *Join* between tables in d1 and d2, but one of them supports joins with partial results the query will be solved in the following steps.
 Crossdata will define a LogicalWorkflow and based on the available connector it decides that requires two of them.
 Assuming c2 is the one with joins on partial results, Crossdata will send first a query to c1 to retrieve data from c1